arnold-c/website/content/courses/repro-research/remotes.md

 linktitle:
 menu:
   repro-research:
-    parent: Chapter 2 - Git
+    parent: Chapter 3 - Git
-    weight: 7
+    weight: 11
 title: Remote Repositories
 toc: true
 type: docs
-weight: 7
+weight: 11
 ---

-It is not essential, but one of the best things about Git is that online repositories create an easier way to sync your work between computers and colleagues, avoiding much of the mess caused when this work happens simultaneously/(insert file sharing system of choice) isn't syncing properly.
+It is not essential, but one of the best things about Git is that online repositories create an easier way to sync your work between computers and colleagues, avoiding much of the mess caused when this work happens simultaneously / your file sharing system of choice isn't syncing properly.
 In this section, I will explain the correct way to utilize this, and the other way ...

 ## GitHub - the Good

-\**This section will need to be updated after figuring out the PHO system*\*

 GitHub is built for this.
 You should take full advantage of the effort and troubleshooting that has gone into the platform. **Don't try and recreate the wheel**